sahib/misc/performance/homework.typ

 requirements below.
 A basic LSM (Log-Structured-Merge-Tree), as discussed in the introductionary slides, is a good and performant choice though.

-_Deadline:_ You should prepare a basic prototype until the first workshop about CPU internals.
+*Deadline:* Ideally you have a rough sketch until the first workshop about CPU internals.
+If you did not find the time then don't worry and work in your own speed.
+I'm not your judge, just hoping to guide you a bit.
 After every workshop today you should have some ideas how to extend or improve your implementation.
-Try to see if you can incorparate some knowledge from the slides into your implementation:
+Try to see if you can incorparate some knowledge from the slides into your
+implementation:

 #align(center)[
     https://sahib.github.io/misc/performance/slides/0_toc/index.html